hotwax/oms-documentation/Fulfillment/Fulfilled order items.md

 # Fulfilled Order Items

-Contains the order items that are marked as fulfilled in HotWax Commerce.
-This feed can be utilized to sync inventory data from HotWax Commerce to external sources.
-Upon receiving the feed in JSON format at the designated FTP location, external sources can reduce the inventory count for a product whose inventory is reserved by HotWax Commerce for a store-fulfilled order.
+Contains the order items that have been marked as fulfilled in HotWax Commerce.
+Using this feed, inventory data from HotWax Commerce can be synced to external sources.
+External sources can lower the inventory count for a product whose inventory is held by HotWax Commerce for a store-fulfilled order after receiving the feed in JSON format at the designated FTP location.

 ## Body
 [Link to full JSON sample file](https://github.com/Dhiraj1405/oms-documentation/blob/BOPIS_API/Fulfillment/Samples/Fulfilled%20order%20items%20feed.json#L767)